About Me

 Weak Gravitational Lensing

-Machine Learning
+Machine Learning & AI

-Software Consulting
+Scientific Software

 What I used to do

 Prior to joining the CosmoStat team my work was primarily focused on the optical detection and analysis of clusters of galaxies using photometric redshifts.
 During my PhD I developed a prototype friends-of-friends optical cluster detection algorithm that was further developed and optimised during postdoc positions in Barcelona and Trieste.
-I also developed serval metrics and analysis codes designed to compare the relative performance of various different cluster detection codes on Euclid mock galaxy simulations.
+I also developed several metrics and analysis codes designed to compare the relative performance of various cluster detection codes on Euclid mock galaxy simulations.

 What I like